yash2002vardhan/trustwise-assignment-fe/README.md

 ## Environment Variables

-Make sure to set up your environment variables in a `.env` file before running the application.
+Make sure to set up your environment variables in a `.env.local` file before running the application.
 You can copy the example file:
 ```bash
 cp .env.example .env.local
 ```